m-aamir95/dog-species-classification-streamlit-app/README.md

 1. Clone the repository: `git clone [repository link]`
 1. Navigate to the project directory: `cd dog-species-classification-streamlit-app`
-1. Depending on your platform CPU or GPU install pytorch from here [Pytorch](https://pytorch.org/get-started/locally/)
+1. Depending on your platform CPU or GPU install Pytorch from here [Pytorch](https://pytorch.org/get-started/locally/)
 1. For testing purposes you can use Google Colab or Kaggle as well, which comes with preconfigured pytorch dependencies.
 1. Install other dependencies e.g, wandb for MLOps `sudo bash scripts/install_dependencies.sh`
 1. The project uses WandB for experiment tracking.
 We need to login to WandB and provide our API token.
 1. Initialize project configuration (if any) and login to WandB `sudo bash scripts/init_project_conf.sh` when prompted please enter your WandB key.
 1. Download and configure the dataset `sudo bash scripts/download_and_setup_dataset.sh`
-1. Various model training parameters have been defined in `sample.env` the codebase will read them via `.env` lets make a copy of sample.env `sudo cp sample.env .env`
+1. Various model training parameters have been defined in `sample.env` the codebase will read them via `.env` let's make a copy of sample.env `sudo cp sample.env .env`
 1. Start the training `python train.py`

 ## Starting the Streamlit App which uses a fine-tuned model by default
 1. Clone the repository: `git clone [repository link]`
 1. Navigate to the project directory: `cd dog-species-classification-streamlit-app`
-1. And just one more command, and the streamlit app will be up and running with all of its configurations.
-Man I love docker.
+1. Install dependencies including docker `sudo bash scripts/install_dependencies.sh`
-1. Make sure docker and docker-compose are installed.
+1. And just one more command and the Streamlit app will be up and running with all of its configurations.
+Man, I love Docker.
 1. Then `sudo docker-compose up -d --build`